Attorneys

 Practices in the areas of civil litigation, probate, estate planning, real estate, title issues and easements.
 She is also head of the appellate law section of the firm.
 She frequently serves as a court-appointed guardian ad litem.
 She is a graduate of Texas Wesleyan University School of Law (now Texas A&M University School of Law) and Texas Tech University, and prior to obtaining her law degree, was a land title escrow officer where she has prepared or handled over 300 sets of closing documents, including real estate purchase contracts and much more.
 She managed the Brotherton Law Firm fee title office for over seven years and continues to serve in that capacity as the Firm administrator.

 Ms. Brotherton has a special knack for drafting dispositive motions that win.
 She does this by researching and knowing the law, understanding the evidence in each case, linking it with the right case law, and then writing her motion in clear concise language that a judge can understand and follow.
 Ms. Brotherton recently filed a dispositive motion in a very complicated easement case.
-The firm represents the defendants, who have been using a private road across the plaintiffs’ land for over five years.
+The firm represented the defendants, who have been using a private road across the plaintiffs’ land for over five years.
 The same road had been in use for many decades prior to that.
 The plaintiffs filed suit over three years ago and much discovery has ensued.
 Ms. Brotherton marshaled the evidence, including antique maps that showed the driveway as part of an old farmstead, and pertinent deposition testimony, and drafted a motion for summary judgment on the counterclaim of easement by estoppel.
 She also drafted objections and a response to the plaintiffs’ motion for summary judgment on all claims.
 The court agreed with Ms. Brotherton and granted the motion for summary judgment on the easement by estoppel claim.
 The court further denied in full the plaintiffs’ motion for summary judgment.

 Shawn is also a proud member of the Abenaki Nation of Missisquoi in Swanton, Vermont, through her great grandmother Nellie Bourgeois Lamphere, who was born in Québec.
 Shawn’s interests include Border Collie rescue and doting on her niece Annabel and nephew Maxim.